-- (a) Job Search Allowance Authorized.- - (1) IN GENERAL.-An adversely affected worker covered by a certification issued under subchapter A of this chapter may file an application with the Secretary for payment of a job search allowance. - (2) APPROVAL OF APPLICATIONS.-The Secretary may grant an allowance pursuant to an application filed under paragraph (1) when all of the following apply: - (A) ASSIST ADVERSELY AFFECTED WORKER.-The allowance is paid to assist an adversely affected worker who has been totally separated in securing a job within the United States. - (B) LOCAL EMPLOYMENT NOT AVAILABLE.-The Secretary determines that the worker cannot reasonably be expected to secure suitable employment in the commuting area in which the worker resides. - (C) APPLICATION.-The worker has filed an application for the allowance with the Secretary before- - (i) the later of- - (I) the 365th day after the date of the certification under which the worker is certified as eligible; or - (II) the 365th day after the date of the worker's last total separaion; or - (ii) the date that is the 182d day after the date on which the worker concluded training, unless the worker received a waiver under section 231(c).
+- (B) LOCAL EMPLOYMENT NOT AVAILABLE.-The Secretary determines that the worker cannot reasonably be expected to secure suitable employment in the commuting area in which the worker resides. - (C) APPLICATION.-The worker has filed an application for the allowance with the Secretary before- - (i) the later of- - (I) the 365th day after the date of the certification under which the worker is certified as eligible; or - (II) the 365th day after the date of the worker's last total separation; or - (ii) the date that is the 182d day after the date on which the worker concluded training, unless the worker received a waiver under section 231(c) (19 USC 2291).

-(b) Amount of Allowance.-
+(b) AMOUNT OF ALLOWANCE.-

-- (1) IN GENERAL.-An allowance granted under subsection (a) shall provide reimbursement to the worker of 90 percent of the cost of necessary job search expenses as prescribed by the Secretary in regulations. - (2) MAXIMUM ALLOWANCE.-Reimbursement under this subsection may not exceed \$1,250 for any worker. - (3) ALLOWANCE FOR SUBSISTENCE AND TRANSPORTATION.-Reimbursement under this subsection may not be made for subsistence and transportation expenses at levels exceeding those allowable under section 236(b) (1) and (2). - (c) EXCEPTION.-Notwithstanding subsection (b), the Secretary shall reimburse any adversely affected worker for necessary expenses incurred by the worker in participating in a job search program approved by the Secretary.
+- (1) IN GENERAL.-An allowance granted under subsection (a) of this section shall provide reimbursement to the worker of 90 percent of the cost of necessary job search expenses as prescribed by the Secretary in regulations. - (2) MAXIMUM ALLOWANCE.-Reimbursement under this subsection may not exceed \$1,250 for any worker. - (3) ALLOWANCE FOR SUBSISTENCE AND TRANSPORTATION.-Reimbursement under this subsection may not be made for subsistence and transportation expenses at levels exceeding those allowable under section 236(b)(1) and (2) (19 USC 2296(b)(1) and (2)). - (c) EXCEPTION.-Notwithstanding subsection (b) of this section, the Secretary shall reimburse any adversely affected worker for necessary expenses incurred by the worker in participating in a job search program approved by the Secretary.

 SEC.
-238. [19 U.S.C.
-2298] RELOCATION ALLOWANCES.
+238. (19 U.S.C.
+2298) RELOCATION ALLOWANCES.

-- (a) Relocation Allowance Authorized.- - (1) IN GENERAL.-Any adversely affected worker covered by a certification issued under subchapter A of this chapter may file an application for a relocation allowance with the Secretary, and the Secretary may grant the relocation allowance, subject to the terms and conditions of this section. - (2) CONDITIONS FOR GRANTING ALLOWANCE.-A relocation allowance may be granted if all of the following terms and conditions are met: - (A) ASSIST AN ADVERSELY AFFECTED WORKER.-The relocation allowance will assist an adversely affected worker in relocating within the United States. - (B) LOCAL EMPLOYMENT NOT AVAILABLE.-The Secretary determines that the worker cannot reasonably be expected to secure suitable employment in the commuting area in which the worker resides. - (C) TOTAL SEPARATION.-The worker is totally separated from employment at the time relocation commences. - (D) SUITABLE EMPLOYMENT OBTAINED.-The worker- - (i) has obtained suitable employment affording a reasonable expectation of long-term duration in the area in which the worker wishes to relocate; or
+- (a) RELOCATION ALLOWANCE AUTHORIZED.- - (1) IN GENERAL.-Any adversely affected worker covered by a certification issued under subpart A of this part may file an application for a relocation allowance with the Secretary, and the Secretary may grant the relocation allowance, subject to the terms and conditions of this section. - (2) CONDITIONS FOR GRANTING ALLOWANCE.-A relocation allowance may be granted if all of the following terms and conditions are met: - (A) ASSIST AN ADVERSELY AFFECTED WORKER.-The relocation allowance will assist an adversely affected worker in relocating within the United States. - (B) LOCAL EMPLOYMENT NOT AVAILABLE.-The Secretary determines that the worker cannot reasonably be expected to secure suitable employment in the commuting area in which the worker resides. - (C) TOTAL SEPARATION.-The worker is totally separated from employment at the time relocation commences.